 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Cheraw is worth considering.

-The education level of Cheraw citizens is a little higher than the average for US cities and towns: 21.62% of adults in Cheraw have at least a bachelor's degree.
+The citizens of Cheraw are slightly better educated than the national average of 21.84% for all cities and towns, with 21.62% of adults in Cheraw having a bachelor's degree or advanced degree.

 The per capita income in Cheraw in 2022 was $33,587, which is lower middle income relative to Colorado, and middle income relative to the rest of the US.
 This equates to an annual income of $134,348 for a family of four.